Series: The Sparticle Mystery

 - Totally averted with Holly, although the other characters doesn't even seem to notice that she lacks half an arm.
 It doesn't really help that in most scenes she pretends to have two full arms.

 - Season 2 averts it for both of them, Jeffrey's palsy not even coming up, although his unexplained tribal staff is presumably related, and Holly mostly continuing to act as before, although she gets a medieval iron arm at one point when they come across a castle.
-She leaves with it but, like Jeff's staff, it comes and goes with no real explanation.
+She leaves with it but, like Jeff's staff, it is not seen again after that episode.

 - Disabled Snarker: Holly, even though she's not really that disabled, if you take the word literally.